DolbyLaboratories/AM-Viewer/README.md

 ## Linux Requirements

+As well as Python, some distros may require Tkinter to be installed e.g. on Ubuntu: `sudo apt-get install python3-tk`

 Because packet sniffing is used to receive the stream, the application requires elevated permissions i.e. sudo to run.
 Future versions will not have this restriction.
+`sudo pip3 install am_viewer`
+`sudo am_viewer`

 ## Audio Playback Support System Requirements